Football: Gomes suffers horror injury as Everton deny Tottenham long-awaited away win

 Spurs badly missed the absent Harry Kane through illness, but were gifted the opener when Alex Iwobi handed possession to Son and the South Korean fed Alli to fire past England international teammate Jordan Pickford.

-Alli was then lucky to escape for raising his hand as Yerry Mina attacked an Everton corner, but after a three-minute VAR delay, no penalty was awarded.

-Son's joy soon turned to anguish when he slid on Gomes 12 minutes from time and was eventually shown a red card after referee Martin Atkinson had first produced a yellow.
+Son's joy soon turned to anguish when he slid on Gomes 12 minutes from time as he had to be consoled by players from both sides when he saw the extent of Gomes's injury.

-Players from both sides tried to comfort the former Barcelona midfielder as he was attended by medics before being taking to hospital.